HeroloveHamburger/C-_MapleStory_Hack_train/README.md

 FastDrop
 MobFollow
 FastAttack
-AutoRune (show on this vedio

- • FasterRUNE  )
-please use 0.25 play watch
+AutoRune (show on this vedio   https://youtu.be/FQUz4WKA1yk?t=85  ) please use 0.25 play watch
 Flash On Mob And Item